-- □ Call ambulance in event of overdose or injury requiring medical attention. - □ Call 911 if immediate threat exists to the safety of the student or others. - Calm student by talking and reassuring until police arrive.
+- □ Call ambulance in event of overdose or injury requiring medical attention. - □ Call 911 if immediate threat exists to the safety of the student or others. - □ Calm student by talking and reassuring until police arrive.
 Try to have the student relinquish devices for and means of harming self.
 If individual is armed with any type of weapon, USE EXTREME CAUTION. - □ Do not attempt to remove the weapon from the possession of the individual.
-Allow police to do so. - □ Cancel all outside activities. - Determine if the student's distress appears to be the result of parent or caretaker abuse, neglect, or exploitation.
+Allow police to do so. - □ Cancel all outside activities. - □ Determine if the student's distress appears to be the result of parent or caretaker abuse, neglect, or exploitation.
 If not, contact parents/guardians and encourage them to have the child evaluated.
 Provide a list of referral sources and telephone numbers. - ☐ If allegations warrant, refer student to Child Protective Services.
 Contact parents/guardians and inform them of actions taken. - ☐ Arrange for medical or counseling resources that may provide assistance.

 - ☐ Inform the Principal of what was written, drawn, spoken and/or threatened. - ☐ Move other students away from the immediate area, but remain with the troubled student until assistance arrives. - Calmly talk to the student to determine whether he/she has any life-threatening devices (e.g., gun, knife, drugs, etc.) If possible, calmly remove them from the student and theimmediate environment.
-Do NOT struggle if you meet resistance. - □ Calmly move the student to a pre-arranged, non-threatening place away from other students where a Crisis Intervention Team member and a telephone will be close by.
+Do NOT struggle if you meet resistance. - Calmly move the student to a pre-arranged, non-threatening place away from other students where a Crisis Intervention Team member and a telephone will be close by.

-Steps for Suicide Intervention I. Stabilize individual 2.
-Assess risk 3.
-Determine services needed 4.
-Info1m 5.
-Follow-up
+Assess risk Determine services needed Info1m Follow-up